Company waste management: what needs to be put in place

 Please note

-The declaration of all the waste of the company shall exempt from the obligation to keep the waste tracking register.
+The declaration of all the waste of the company shall exempt from the obligation to keep a waste tracking register.

 Penalties provided for